Promise and async/await Guide: How to Read JavaScript Async Code Clearly

 • failed

-Why callbacks became awkward
+Why were callbacks awkward?

 Before Promise became common, asynchronous follow-up logic was often written with nested callbacks.